 Highest Paying Healthcare Careers

 It probably comes as no surprise that surgeons are among the highest-paid Healthcare professionals.
 For example, in 2017 an orthopedic surgeon could earn $489,000.
 The trade-off?
 The education and training required are not for the faint of heart.
-Here’s how it breaks down:- Bachelor’s degree: 4 years
+Here’s how it breaks down: That’s at least 15 years from your first day of college to the day you’re eligible for board certification!

 Physician Assistant